omarhussin99/JahezAndroidChallenge/readme.md

 You're asked to make an app that presents a list of restaurants.

 The app should have:
-- [ ] Ability to sort by distance, rating, or offers.
+1. Ability to sort by one dimension either distance, rating, or offers.
-- [ ] search functionality
-- [ ] settings screen to change the app's langauge.
+2. Settings screen to change the app's langauge.

 You can find restaurants data at the following url: